 What Is An Annulment?

 To start, while the word annulment is commonly used, the legal term in Washington is a declaration of invalidity.
-As the name implies, this petition declares a marriage or domestic partnership invalid.
+As the name implies, this petition declares a marriage.

 Annulment is usually associated with the Catholic church.
-Traditional Catholicism didn’t allow divorce.
-If you annulled a marriage, it was as if it never happened.
+Traditional Catholicism didn’t allow divorce, but if you annulled a marriage, it was as if it never happened.

 The Difference Between A Divorce and A Declaration of Invalidity

-There are a few key differences between a divorce and a declaration of invalidity.
+A few key differences exist between a divorce and a declaration of invalidity.

 With a divorce, both parties dissolve a valid marriage through legal legal channels.